Leoneq/iNapMalinka/readme.md

   <h1>✨ Welcome to the iNap Malinka main page! ✨</h1>
 </div>

 **iNap Malinka** was mostly made as a decent Raspberry Pi based NRF24L01 transmitter.
-But as it turns out you can play some games on this as well!
+But as it turns out you can play some games on it as well!
 It's a small DIY handheld that runs RetroPie so any retro game, including ports, can be played on Malinka.
 But as it's mostly a device for tinkering on-the-go, there's an additional USB for any kind of peripheral, an HDMI port, and a decent audio section too.
 Not only that, it's just as big as your phone, with only 12mm thickness.
 Two joysticks, 3.5" capacitive touch screen, powered by Raspberry Pi Zero 2W.
 But, if you're interested just about gaming, you can totally ignore the radio section and use it as a small, DIY handheld!
 Formally it's a mobile Human-Machine Interface (HMI), as besides the NRF24L01 you can use WiFi and Bluetooth to control your devices!!

-# ❤ Why Malinka?
+## ❤ Why Malinka?
 * small and compact size
 * big, colorful LCD with touch!
 * two joysticks allowing more modern games to be played